hitokiri-mata/katacoda-courses/kubernetes-serverless/knative/step2-deploy.md

-To create an application on Knative the same kubectl CLI tool can be used just like any other Kubernetes based application.
+To deploy an application on Knative the same kubectl CLI tool can be used just like any other Kubernetes based application.
 The difference is in the YAML declaration using a resource called _service_.
 This is not to be confused with the core Kubernetes service resource, instead this is a resource for Knative.
 It's declaration look like this,

 `curl https://raw.githubusercontent.com/knative/docs/master/serving/samples/helloworld-go/service.yaml`{{execute}}